apache/spark-website/developer-tools.md

 - As documented in <a href="http://spark.apache.org/docs/latest/building-spark.html">Building Spark</a>,
 some build configurations require specific profiles to be enabled.
 The same profiles that are enabled with `-P[profile name]` above may be enabled on the Profiles screen in the Import wizard.
-For example, if developing for Hadoop 2.4 with YARN support, enable profiles yarn and hadoop-2.4.
+For example, if developing for Hadoop 2.7 with YARN support, enable profiles `yarn` and `hadoop-2.7`.
 These selections can be changed later by accessing the "Maven Projects" tool window from the View menu, and expanding the Profiles section.

 Other tips: